Apple Pie

 • Roughly chop your apples and set aside.
 In a small bowl, mix the sugar, cinnamon & cornflour and set aside.

-• Take your chilled pastry from the fridge and remove about 1/3 of it, setting it aside for the top of the pie.
-Roll the remaining pastry on a well floured work surface until it is big enough to line your pie tin.
+• Take your chilled pastry from the fridge and remove about ⅓ of it, setting it aside for the top of the pie.
+Roll the remaining pastry on a well-floured work surface until it is big enough to line your pie tin.

-• Add your apples to your pastry lined pie tin, ensuring they are evenly distributed.
+• Add your apples to your pastry-lined pie tin, ensuring they are evenly distributed.
 Sprinkle the sugar mixture on top of the apples.

 • Roll your remaining pastry until it is large enough to cover your pie.
-Wet the edges of your pie with a little water, before transferring the pastry lid to the top, pressing the edges together to seal the pie.
+Wet the edges of your pie with a little water before transferring the pastry lid to the top, pressing the edges together to seal the pie.
 Again, patch up any holes or breaks with excess pastry.

 • Bake in your pre-heated oven for around 40-50 minutes, until golden on top.

 • Remove from the oven and sprinkle with some caster sugar whilst still hot.
+Allow to cool in the tin for a while before slicing and serving while still a little warm.

 Tried this recipe?Tag @bakingwithgranny or use the hashtag #bakingwithgranny!